96jonesa/StyleGan2-Colab-Demo/README.md

 small_set_demo.ipynb is a notebook used for training models with lucidrains' StyleGAN2 PyTorch implementation, using Colab and Google Drive (because free compute is nice).

+So far, this is an afternoon's work.
+Expect frequent updates in the near future.

 # Citations
 @inproceedings{choi2020starganv2,
   title={StarGAN v2: Diverse Image Synthesis for Multiple Domains},